cat394/checker/packages/boolean/README.md

 # @checker/boolean

-A collection of Typescript utility functions for performing common boolean checks.
+A TypeScript utility library providing a comprehensive set of functions to validate, verify, and perform checks on boolean.
 This package provides tools to help you manage boolean values, truthiness, and falsiness in your code with ease.

 ## Functions